Dissolve

 When using this type, the merged field must be set, and the merged field values of text link objects must be the same.

-• Preserve the table structure of the source dataset: Check to preserve the table structure of the source dataset.
-When this parameter is checked, the table structure of the source dataset is preserved, meaning all other fields not selected as merged field or statistic field are retained, and the field values are empty.
+• Preserve the table structure of the source dataset: If checked, preserves the table structure of the source dataset, meaning all other fields not selected as merged or statistic fields are retained, and their values are empty.

-• Result Data: Name and save the dissolved result dataset, and select the data source for the dataset.
+• Result Data: Name and save the dissolved result dataset, and select the data source where the dataset is located.

 Note:

-When the merged field values are the same, and three or more line segments have endpoints coinciding at one point, the system will not perform dissolution.
+When the merged field values are the same, if three or more line segments have endpoints coinciding at one point, the system will not perform the dissolve.

 Related Topics